How to do quiet luxury on a budget: 5 ways that won’t break the bank

-It is the loudest fashion trend of the minute, but also one of the most expensive.
-What is quiet luxury?
-How do you wear quiet luxury?
-And can you do quiet luxury on a budget?
-Let us show you the ways.

-Ever since netizens took a closer look at the fashion worn by HBO Succession’s Roy family, ‘quiet luxury’ has been screeching from every social media platform.
-Cashmere!
-Tailored suits!
-Loro Piana!

 The fashion buzz around the latest season of the show was only heightened when actress Gwyneth Paltrow’s real-life luxury ski trial became the subject of countless memes on the internet.
-Beyond the ridiculousness of it all, Gwyneth became the poster child for quiet luxury fashion, sporting seemingly simple outfits, some with a price tag of over USD 4000.
+Beyond the ridiculousness of it all, Gwyneth became the poster child for quiet luxury fashion, sporting seemingly simple outfits, some with a price tag of over USD 4000 (over INR 3 lakh).

-In fact, this is the true beauty of the fashion trend.
-Where jaw-dropping price tags meet simple, timeless design, quiet luxury reigns supreme.
-However, even if you’re on a tighter budget, you could still rock the look.
-Here’s how.

 How to wear quiet luxury on a budget